 Best for: to examine search volume and find keyword ideas

-For example, for my peanut butter websites I’ve found the following keywords: “natural peanut butter”, “organic peanut butter”, “crunchy peanut butter”, “creamy peanut butter”.
-I also found some keyword I could use on my blog: “peanut butter recipes” and “peanut butter nutrition”.
+For example, for my peanut butter websites, I’ve found the following keywords: “natural peanut butter”, “organic peanut butter”, “crunchy peanut butter”, “creamy peanut butter”.
+I also found some keywords I could use on my blog: “peanut butter recipes” and “peanut butter nutrition”.

 Google Keyword planner is also very useful for analysis of local search volume data, as it allows filtering statistics and traffic estimates per language and location.